-After Christmas Sales 2016: Find The Best Deals From Walmart, Target, And Best Buy For The Week After Christmas
+After-Christmas Sales 2016: Find The Best Deals From Walmart, Target, And Best Buy For The Week After Christmas

 “The great buys are on the after-Christmas wear, the coats, the hats and boots will be marked down considerably,” Melissa Martin told SILive.com last year.
 “But stay away from those luxury coat brands, like North Face, because those [prices] usually don’t go down regardless.”

 But those looking to hit up the after Christmas sales should keep time on their side.
-Many of the deals will last only as long as the stores have sale items in stock, so the earlier they can get out to do their shopping the better.
+Many of the deals will last only as long as the stores have sale items in stock, so the earlier they can get out to do their shopping, the better.

 [Featured Image by Gunnar Rathbun/AP Images]